|

 Nancy.
 ‘La morale borghese e il paradosso dell’individualismo’,

 in Il romanzo.
-1, La cultura del romanzo,
+1, La cultura del romanzo, ed.

-ed.
 Franco Moretti (Turin: Einaudi, 2001), pp. 272-306.

 Includes

-(pp. 286-91), a discussion of Waverley and
+(pp. 286-91), a discussion of Waverley

-of Mary Shelley's Frankenstein, which identifies both
+and of Mary Shelley's Frankenstein, which identifies

-novels with a turn against individualism on the part of bourgeois
+both novels with a turn against individualism on the part of bourgeois

-morality, where, in order to enter the modern social order,
+morality, where, in order to enter the modern social order, the

-individuality.
 This chapter was re-published in English

 translation in 2006.